Stair Calculator guide

 How to use the Stair Calculator

 The Stair Calculator helps with rough stair layout math.
 It rounds total rise into a whole number of risers, then shows the actual riser height, tread count, run, and angle.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+Start here: enter the values the calculator asks for, read the result, then check the limits before you use it.

 Open the Stair Calculator